Pest or disease?

 Only required if found in an empty square on this map.

-Chalara has had a large impact on the UK’s ash trees.
 The disease was first recorded in the UK in 2012 and has since spread to most of the country.
-It infects trees of all ages.
-The fungus grows inside the tree, blocking the essential water and nutrient transport systems, which is often fatal.
-The prevalence of this disease has caused significant losses of our ash trees.
+The widespread prevalence of this disease has led to significant losses of our ash trees, transforming UK landscapes and jeopardizing numerous species that depend on them.

-Chalara causes characteristic diamond-shaped lesions on the branches and stem of the tree, these tend form around the point that a shoot or branch joins the trunk.
+A characteristic symptom of this disease is the presence of diamond-shaped lesions on the branches and stem of the tree; these tend form around the point that a shoot or branch joins the trunk.
 Other symptoms include wilting of leaves and shoots and dieback of branches.
 Later in the season, the small, white, cup-shaped fruiting bodies of the fungus can be seen in the leaf litter around the base of the tree.
-For more information on chalara please see the resources below.
+The fungus grows inside the tree, blocking the essential water and nutrient transport systems, which is often fatal.